namdy0429/namdy0429.github.io/teaching/swe233-fall2025/project.md

 - **Technical Implementation Plan**: Include details about what programming languages, frameworks, and libraries you plan to use for implementation.
 Justify your technology choices based on your system requirements.

-**Deliverable**: Submit a 1-3 page system and interface design report (excluding references) that includes system architecture diagrams, interface mockups, and technical implementation details.
-This should be combined with the previous submission.
+**Deliverable**: Submit a 1-3 page system and interface design report as a PDF file that includes system architecture diagrams, interface mockups, and technical implementation details.
+This should be combined with the previous submission for a total of 3-6 pages.
+The page limit excludes references, which should still be included in your submission.

 **Format Requirements:**
 - Use the [ACM Article Template](https://www.acm.org/publications/proceedings-template) with `\documentclass[sigconf,review]{acmart}`